 Here is a short, silent video about the ruins: https://www.youtube.com/watch?v=IwMHiw6L0gY

-The first mention of the place is from 1270 when King István V gave it to Palatine Rénold of Básztély (he had probably a French descent).
-Either he or his son, Gyulas, built the castle.
-Their descendants, the Rozgonyi family lived in it, according to the sources of 1316.
-They had supported King Anjou Róbert Károly from the beginning so they became barons.
+The first mention of the place is from 1270 when King István V gave it to Palatine Rénold of Básztély (he had probably of French descent).
+Either he or his son, Gyulas, built the core of the castle.
+Their descendants, the Rozgonyi family lived in it, according to the sources of 1316 when the castle was first mentioned in writing.
+They had supported King Anjou Róbert Károly from the very beginning so they became barons.

-King Szapolyai laid a siege on it after 1526 and took it.
+King Szapolyai János laid a siege on it after 1526 and took it.
 Unfortunately, he had put it on fire.
-The whole library of the county was burned there.
+The whole library of Zemplén County was burned there.
 According to a legend, a special book was stored there which was called “The Book of Lies”.
 Most sadly, it perished in the fire, too.